Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: METHODOLOGY

 where $d_{\text{gap}}(v_c, \pi_p^k)$ denotes the normalized support gap, defined as the minimum distance between the bottom surface of $v_c$ and the supporting plane $\pi_p^k$.
 Smaller gaps indicate more plausible support.
 The second term $d_{\text{com}}(\mathbf{{c}_c},F_p)$ measures the consistency between the projected COM $\mathbf{c}_c$ of $v_c$ and the support polygon $F_p$ of $v_p$.
 We compute $d_{\text{com}}(\mathbf{{c}_c},F_p)=\min_{\mathbf{x}\in F_p}\|\mathbf{{c}_c}-\mathbf{x}\|_2$.
 This distance is zero if the COM lies within the parent’s footprint (indicating stable support), and positive otherwise, reflecting the simplified standing consistency.
 The parent $v_p$ and plane $\pi_p^k$ with the highest likelihood define the directed support edge $s_{p,c} = \langle v_p, v_c\rangle$.

 \textbf{Proximity Edges.} We add undirected edges $E$ between pairs of objects whose Axis-Aligned Bounding Boxes overlap.
-These edges represent all potential contact interactions.
-For these candidates, we perform a narrow-phase evaluation using SDF-based contact constraints, as described in the following section.
+These edges represent all potential contact interactions, while narrow-phase is evaluated by SDF-based non-interpenetration constraints, as described in the following section.